google-research/football/README.md

 ### Using Docker

-This is the recommended way to avoid incompatible package versions.
+This is the recommended way for Linux-based systems to avoid incompatible package versions.
 Instructions are available [here](gfootball/doc/docker.md).

 ### On your computer